rocky/python-uncompyle6/README.rst

 Why this?
 ---------

-There were a number of decompyle, uncompile, uncompyle2, uncompyle3 forks around.
+There were a number of decompyle, uncompyle, uncompyle2, uncompyle3 forks around.
 All of them came basically from the same code base, and almost all of them no were no longer actively maintained.
 Only one handled Python 3, and even there, only 3.2 or 3.3 depending on which code is used.
 This code pulls these together and moves forward.

-This project has the most complete support for Python 3.3 and above.
-It also addresses a number of open issues in the previous forks.
+This project has the most complete support for Python 3.3 and above and the best all-around Pythoin support.

+We are serious about testing, and use automated processes to find bugs.
+In the issue trackers for other decompilers, you will find a number of bugs we've found along the way.
+Very few to none of them are not fixed in the other decompilers.

-What makes this different from other CPython bytecode decompilers?: its ability to deparse just fragments and give source-code information around a given bytecode offset.
+Another thing that makes this different from other CPython bytecode decompilers is the ability to deparse just fragments and give source-code information around a given bytecode offset.

 I use this to deparse fragments of code inside my trepan_ debuggers_.
 For that, I need to record text fragments for all